techprimate/TPPDF/README.md

 ### Aspects to consider!!

 The previous example does not handle different `Containers`.
 The correct way of doing this, would be three instance variables of type `UIFont`.
 One for the header, one for the content and one for the footer.
-Then, when calling the command, it changes the correct font variable, depending on the Container provided.
+Then, when calling the command, it changes the correct font variable, depending on the PDFContainer provided.

 ## Apps using TPPDF